-Welcome to the Unified Arizona Veteran’s (UAV) website.
-The UAV was founded by the American Legion, the Disabled American Veterans, and the Veterans of Foreign Wars in December 1981 as a consortium of Veteran Service Organizations (VSOs) supporting veterans and their families residing in the state of Arizona.
-Since then, the UAV has grown to a half hundred member organizations representing the half million (+) veterans who call Arizona home.
+Welcome to the Unified Arizona Veterans (UAV) Website.
+The UAV was founded by the Big Three VSO’s, the American Legion, Disabled American Veterans, and Veterans of Foreign Wars in December of 1981, as a consortium supporting veterans and their families residing in Arizona.
+Since then the UAV has grown to over 50 member organizations representing over a half million veterans calling Arizona their home.

-We support our fellow veterans and their families by acting as one united and powerful voice, advocating for veteran related issues to both the Executive and Legislative branches of the State of Arizona.
+We support our fellow veterans and their families by acting as one united and powerful voice advocating for issues to both the Executive and Legislative Branches of the State of Arizona.
 Just as importantly, we act as a two-way conduit for veteran related information affecting our individual VSO member organizations.

-In 2001, we founded the Arizona Veterans Hall of Fame (AVHOF), the second veterans hall of fame in the United States.
+In 2001, we founded the Arizona Veterans Hall of Fame (AVHOF), the second Veterans Hall of Fame in the United States.
 We annually select outstanding state veterans who have made significant personal contributions to their community, state, or nation.
-These clearly exceptional veterans are then submitted for the Governor’s approval for induction into the Hall of Fame which is normally held in late October each year.
+These clearly exceptional veterans are then submitted for the Governor’s approval for induction into the Veterans Hall of Fame which is held October of each year.